jorge-brito/Alexya.jl/README.md

 ### How can i contribute?

-I'm not a professional developer, programming is my hobby, and most of my projects came from that (even what i study on college doesn't have anything to do with programming), but i love to code, and if you se some bugs or things that you can optimize, feel free to creating a issue or pull request.
+I'm not a professional developer, programming is my hobby, and most of my projects came from that (even what i study on college doesn't have anything to do with programming), but i love to code, and if you see some bugs or things that you can optimize, feel free to creating a issue or pull request.

 ### Why the name?